smizell/graphablejson/README.md

 Yes, if a client isn't expecting a value to change as proposed in Graphable JSON, it would probably break.
 However, the idea behind Graphable JSON is that both the client and API agree on how the representation will change over time.
 The agreement is meant to weaken the coupling.

-If it's necessary to accommodate both common JSON representations and Graphable JSON representation, an API provider might consider using `application/json` as a strict, commonly-follow JSON representation and specify the Graphable JSON representation as described above.
+If it's necessary to accommodate both common JSON representations and Graphable JSON representation, an API provider might consider using `application/json` as a strict, commonly-followed JSON representation and specify the Graphable JSON representation as described above.

 ### When might someone use this specification?